Arcanovax/push_swap/README.md

-*This project has been created as partof the 42 curriculum by Mthetcha,Mboutte.*
+*This project has been created as partof the 42 curriculum by mthetcha,mboutte.*

 # Description